jota-one/ferencfarkas.org/catalogue/assets/texts/about/symphony.md

 {{% row %}}
 {{% column %}}

-Ferenc Farkas composed his Symphony in 1952.
+> After the Second World War, I could no longer continue composing twelve-tone works because the cultural policy of the time
+> (communism) forbade it.
+So I returned to myself.
+In fact, I didn't commit treason, because my works from the 1940s, the "Piano
+> Concertino" and the "March Suite", had been written in a more emotional, more lyrical manner.
+This is especially true of my
+> Symphony.

-> “It was the first time that I tackled this musical genre.
-> In my Symphony, of neoclassical character but without any style constraints,
+> It was the first time that I tackled this musical genre.
+In my Symphony, of neoclassical character but without any style
-> I have put on an explosion of strong emotions.
+> constraints, I have put on an explosion of strong emotions.

->
-> Attendance at concerts having democratized with the arrival of communism,
-> it was necessary to adapt my work that lasts three quarters of an hour to
-> an audience not only made up of traditional listeners but also less
-> knowledgeable workers.
+> At the Union of Musicians the new works were regularly discussed and my Symphony also came up for examination.
+With the
+> exception of my friend the composer Lajos Vass, every one of the participants made such disheartening comments that I lost all
+> enthusiasm.
+In my last movement in particular, I was criticized for not having found a sufficiently recognizable theme.
+Out of
+> weariness, I abandoned it in a drawer.

 {{% /column %}}
 {{% column %}}

-> At the Union of Musicians the new works were regularly discussed and my
-> Symphony also came up for examination.
-With the exception of my friend
-> the composer Lajos Vass, every one of the participants made such
-> disheartening comments that I lost all enthusiasm and I put my Symphony
-> away in a drawer”.
+> The first movement (in memoriam 4.
+4. 1945, the date of the Battle of Budapest) was published under the title "Symphonic
+> Overture" (Szimfonikus nyitany).
+The second movement remained as it was under the name "Elegia" and I reworked the third
+> movement which became my "Scherzo sinfonico".
+This "unfinished" symphony was my only attempt in this genre.
 > {{< author name="Ferenc Farkas" >}}

-Ferenc Farkas' unique Symphony was performed in concert and recorded on CD for the first time in its entirety in Budapest in 2021.
+Ferenc Farkas’ unique Symphony was performed in concert for the first time in its entirety in Budapest in 2021 and recorded on CD in 2025.

 {{< catalogue work-id="symphony" >}}